 To add to the evidence indicating Uribe’s leading role in the fraud and bribery practices, Noticias Uno additionally released the audio of a wiretap in which Cadena asks Uribe permission to seek judicial benefits for a witness.

-Diego Cadena: It’s a review action in court because the gentleman has a 44-year sentence for kidnapping, what I can do…
+Diego Cadena: It’s a motion for the court to reconsider because the gentleman has a 44-year sentence for kidnapping, what I can do is a mo…

-Alvaro Uribe: “Ah no, a legal remedy must be pursued.”
+Alvaro Uribe: “Ah yes, no, a legal remedy must be pursued.”

 According to Noticias Uno, this conversation refers to Juan Guillermo Monsalve, the son of the former caretaker of the Uribe family’s Guacharacas estate who confirmed Sierra’s claim Uribe’s co-founded the death squad.